Akshayjain97/Non-Uniform_Illumination/README.md

   </tr>
 </table>

-To describe the changes in the data distribution due to the NUI attack, we have shown the TSNE graph The below graphs are the TSNE for the original data and data after applying the NUI attack using one of the mask
+To describe the changes in the data distribution due to the NUI attack, we have shown the TSNE graph.

+The below graphs are the TSNE for the original data and data after applying the NUI attack using one of the mask, calculated using MobilenetV3-small

 <table>
   <tr>